-Arch MI's Pre-Qualification Underwriting program is designed to help both lenders and their borrowers determine creditworthiness and the maximum eligible mortgage amount.
+Arch MI's Pre-Qualification Underwriting program is designed to help both credit unions and their members determine creditworthiness and the maximum eligible mortgage amount.
 The MI application typically occurs prior to an offer to purchase a property.
 A file submitted for pre-qualification review should include all required credit documents.
-All Arch MI underwriting requirements apply, and a Pre-Qualification Notice is generated.
+All Arch MI underwriting requirements apply and a Pre-Qualification Notice is generated.